MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-configure-integration-per-legal-entity.md

 ## Enable feature keys in Dynamics 365 Finance

-As of the 10.0.39 application version, there are no prerequisite features in the **Feature Management** workspace required to enable Project Operations.
+As of the application version 10.0.39, there are no prerequisite features in the **Feature Management** workspace required to enable Project Operations.
 However, there may be features available to enable newly available functionality that extends the base capabilities of Project Operations.

 ## Define the Project Operations deployment scenario for a legal entity